jenmcquade/aspnetcore-react-redux/README.md

 ## About this App

-Hello from Jen in Tacoma!
+Hello from Jon in Tacoma!
 This Single Page Application was built per the following guidelines:

 * .Net 4.6 or higher
 * ASP.NET MVC Website